unRugable/Chaos/README.md

 ### Permanent USDC Backing

-Each token is backed by USDC that remains locked in the contract.
-The refund value is calculated as: (your tokens × total USDC backing) ÷ circulating supply.
-This ratio cannot be manipulated by creators, as there is no mechanism to withdraw USDC from the contract outside of the refund process.
+Each deployed token contract holds USDC and maintains `totalUSDCBacking`.
+The on-chain “price per token” is \(totalUSDCBacking ÷ circulatingSupply\).
+A refund then pays out \(tokens × price\), with the contract applying its fee rules (creator/dev fees are taken in tokens, and a backing boost reduces the USDC sent) and rounding down to the minimum refund unit.

 ### Instant Refundability